eyesoftheworld/hello-world/README.md

 # hello-world
-this is something new and exciting about me.
+this is something new about me.